Hot Yoga Vs Regular Yoga: Which One is Right for You?

 3. Health Benefits: Hot Yoga vs. Regular Yoga

-4. Flexibility and Strength: Comparing the Two Practices
+5. Flexibility and Strength: Comparing the Two Practices

 Hot yoga’s heated environment can allow muscles to stretch more deeply, which may accelerate flexibility gains.

-The warmth encourages the body to move more freely, potentially increasing range of motion faster than in regular yoga.
+The warmth encourages the body to move more freely, potentially increasing the range of motion faster than in regular yoga.

 However, this can also lead to overstretching if you’re not careful, especially for those new to the practice.